trueos/pcbsd/src-qt5/docs/support.rst

 Supporting PC-BSD®
 *******************

-PC-BSD® is a community project and relies on involvement from its users and supporters.
+PC-BSD® is a community project which relies on involvement from its users and supporters.
 This section lists some ideas for becoming involved.

-* :ref:`Become a Beta Tester`

-* :ref:`Become a Translator`

-* :ref:`Become a Developer`

-* :ref:`Make Minor Modifications to a PBI Module`

-* :ref:`Purchase PC-BSD® Swag`

-* :ref:`Become an Advocate`

 .. index:: testing
 .. _Become a Beta Tester: